dottjt/refactor-me/README.md

 - Setup some sort of integration testing with the database.
 - Fixtures file of all the different available products for testing purposes.
 - Implement test coverage i.e. NYC, as well as make it blocking.
-- Probably refactor the route validation.
+- Probably refactor the route validation, and write tests for it as well.
 - Add more inline JSDoc annotations.

 ## Improvements